-But when you’re starting any new endeavour, perfectionism is the enemy.
+But when you’re starting any new endeavor, perfectionism is the enemy.
 Even if you’re an industry pro, if you’re starting a new project, you can’t let perfectionism creep in as you work through the opening stages.

 The key to getting started with any filmmaking project is to simply get started.

 Okay, I know that sounds annoying.

 Maybe you’re looking for more tips?

 Like how do you decide what to start filming?